User Interviews Review

 As you can see from the above examples, many of the studies are awarded $1 per minute.
 For target groups that are more difficult to reach such as C-level leaders, the compensation can be significantly higher.

-After completing the study, you will be paid at once, and there is no threshold amount.
-You will be paid via PayPal, Amazon gift card, Visa gift card, or other digital gift cards.
+After completing the study, you will be paid without having to worry about reaching a minimum threshold amount.
+Payment options include PayPal, Amazon gift card, Visa gift card, or other digital gift cards.
 However, these vary from study to study.
 If a study pays you in cash via PayPal or direct bank transfer, the researcher will pay you, not User Interviews.
 In the case of gift cards, the site will distribute the rewards.
 Payment by direct bank transfer takes up to 10 business days to be credited, while you will receive the gift cards within one to two days.

 - There is no payout threshold